kamermans/github-skyline/README.md

-# github-skyline
+# GitHub Skyline Generator

 ![Skyline Example](images/skyline-example.png)

-This program generates GitHub Skyline CAD files in OpenSCAD and STL format.
+This program generates GitHub Skyline CAD files in OpenSCAD and STL format for 3D printing.

 A GitHub Skyline is a 3D representation of a user's GitHub contributions, where each building in the skyline represents one day or week of contributions.